Maha-Ahsan/Spell-Correction-for-Roman-Urdu-NLP/README.md

 # Spell-Correction-for-Roman-Urdu-NLP
 Under the domain of Natural Language Processing

+You will be correcting non-word errors using the Noisy Channel model.
+This spell correction technique has been widely used by word processors and is also being used by Google in its search engine.
+Whenever you type in a query with a misspelled word such as corection Google would instantly return the results for correction instead.

 1. Trained a uni-gram model using the corpus provided in data.txt.
 2. Created insert, delete, substitution and transposition tables for alphabets a-z using the provided mis- spellings.txt.
 The tables can be implemented using Python dictionaries.